 Access to data from CPRD is subject to a full licence agreement containing detailed terms and conditions of use.
 Anonymised patient datasets can be extracted for researchers against specific study specifications, following protocol approval from the Independent Scientific Advisory Committee (ISAC).

 CPRD GOLD contains data contributed by practices using Vision® software.
-Information about CPRD GOLD data content and structure can be found in the data specification document below and on our customer website.
+Information about CPRD GOLD data content and structure can be found in the data specification document below.